DavePie/MindustryDatabase/README.md

 - `session-duration` - The maximum duration of a player session.
 Defaults to 12 hours.
 If the session exceeds the maximum duration, then the user's session will become invalid when the user joins.

+# Commands
+- `reconnect` - Reconnects the Mindustry server to the database.
+- `register-server <name>` - Registers the server into the database.
+- `deregister-server [id]` - Deregisters the server from the database.
+If an ID is provided, then it will deregister that specific server.
+- `update-ip <new ip>` - Updates the IP of the database entry for the server.
+- `update-port <new port>` - Updates the port of the database entry for the server.

 # Database Schema
 For the database schema, see [this file](client/tables.sql).